An increasing amount of shopping is done online.

 To understand the quality of the online retail experience, we collected UX benchmark metrics on ten popular retail websites.

 - Bed Bath & Beyond

 A good benchmark indicates where a website falls relative to the competition and is an essential step to take in understanding how any design changes contribute to a quantifiable improvement, which ultimately leads to an increase in website revenue.

-A website UX benchmark consists of a tiered approach, as shown in Figure 1.
+A website UX benchmark consists of a tiered services, as shown in Figure 1.

 Figure 1: Hierarchy and relationship of data collected in UX benchmark studies.